What is a zoonotic disease?

 - Do not allow your children to contact your pet's feces OR your pet to contact your chidren's feces.

 - Always ensure you wash your hands after handling any animal.

 - Provide separate food and water dishes for your dog, and wash and store them separately from your family's dishes.

 - Use flea and tick control products on a routine basis.

 Following these simple precautions ensures you have done everything to reduce any risk to you and your family.

 Can I transmit disease to my dog?

-Transmission of disease can also be from human to dog.
-Sore throats, tuberculosis and fleas are common examples.
+Transmission of disease can occur from people to dogs.
+Sore throats, tuberculosis, and fleas are common examples.
 Additionally, enteritis due to Campylobacter and Salmonella infections can be passed from an infected family member to the family dog.